-Classic Old Fashioned Southern Spoon Bread is so tasty and moist that you may never go back to eating traditional cornbread again.
-It is like a cross between corn pudding and corn soufflé with such a scrumptiously tender custardy texture that is served with a spoon, hence the name spoonbread.
-Serve it hot with sweet cream butter and organic raw honey.
+Classic old-fashioned southern spoon bread is so tasty and moist that you may never go back to eating traditional cornbread again.
+It is like a cross between corn pudding and corn soufflé with a scrumptiously tender custardy texture served with a spoon, hence the name spoonbread.

-Spoon bread is so quick to mix that it takes less than ten minutes to prep all in one large saucepan.
-With just 7 common pantry ingredients it is a shoe in for last minute meals.
-It’s classic cornbread taste it is the perfect side dish for so many entrees.
-I love to serve it with roasted or braised beef or chicken but it is just as delicious with collard greens or eggs.
+Spoon bread is so quick to mix that it takes less than ten minutes to prep, all in one large saucepan.
+With just seven common pantry ingredients, it is a great recipe for last-minute meals.
+Its classic cornbread taste makes it the perfect side dish for many entrees.
+I love to serve it with braised beef or roasted chicken, but it is just as delicious with collard greens or hearty beef stew.

-Spoon bread is a creamy moist custard like cornbread that is spooned out of the casserole dish like a soufflé.
+Spoon bread is a creamy, moist custard-like cornbread spooned from the casserole dish like a soufflé.
 It is commonly made with milk, cornmeal, eggs, salt, baking powder, and sometimes sugar and butter.
-It is absolutely delicious and a must try for any cornbread lover.
+It is delicious and a must-try for any cornbread lover.

 How to make Spoon Bread

-First add the butter to a casserole dish and place in the preheated oven.
-Then heat the milk in a large saucepan until fine bubbles start surfacing around the sides of the pan. next slowly add the cornmeal to the milk stirring to combine.
+First, add the butter to a casserole dish and place it in the preheated oven.
+Then heat the milk in a large saucepan until fine bubbles start surfacing around the sides of the pan.
+Next, slowly add the cornmeal to the milk, stirring to combine.

-Once well combined whisk several tablespoons of the hot corn meal mixture into the beaten eggs and stir to warm the eggs.
-This technique is know as tempering the eggs.
-Add the tempered eggs, salt, baking powder and sugar to the cornbread mixture stirring to combine.
+Once well combined, whisk several tablespoons of the hot cornmeal mixture into the beaten eggs and stir to warm them.
+This technique is known as tempering the eggs.
+Add the tempered eggs, salt, baking powder, and sugar to the cornbread mixture, stirring to combine.
 Carefully pour the batter into the hot casserole dish and bake it for 35 minutes or until lightly browned.
-For best results serve hot.
+For best results, serve warm.

-- Take the eggs out of the fridge about 40 minutes prior to preparing this recipe to bring them to room temperature.
+- Take the eggs out of the refrigerator about 40 minutes before starting this recipe to bring them to room temperature.

 - Temper the eggs by mixing about 1/2 cup of the hot cornmeal mixture into the bowl with the beaten eggs.
 This warms the eggs so they incorporate into the hot mixture without cooking.

-- Store leftovers in an airtight container in the fridge.
-Reheat in a skillet or in the microwave at a reduced power.
+- Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Reheat them in a skillet or the microwave at a reduced power.

-- Once cooled leftovers can be frozen in airtight container for up to 3 months with fairly good results.
+- Once cooled, leftovers can be frozen in an airtight container for up to 3 months with fairly good results.

 Recipe variations